Course Descriptions

 Long before computer networks and social media, disinformation had been recognized as a dangerous development of mass media.
 But arguably digital media have even more successfully weaponized disinformation.
 That awareness in turn has led to the competing development of regulation attempts and of exploitation techniques.
 This course will focus less on ideological debates around what partisans (on one side or another) call 'fake news'

-FLM&MDA (F25)144 VIDEO GAME ELECTIVESODERMAN, A.
+FLM&MDA (F25)144 GAME NARRATIVESSODERMAN, A.

 FLM&MDA (F25)160 KOREAN CINEMAKIM, K.